sdg1981/spelio/Spelio_MVP_Product_Specification_v1_1.md

 Review difficult words must only be recommended when current difficult words exist and are relevant to the learner’s current Welsh style.

 `recapDue` words do not count as current difficult words for recommendation purposes.
-They may be injected quietly into normal sessions, but they must not cause Review difficult words / Revisit a few words to remain visible.
+They may power the optional From earlier action or be injected quietly into normal sessions, but they must not cause Review difficult words to remain visible.

+From earlier must not block normal progression and must not be treated as the primary recommendation.
+Continue learning should bypass both visible Review difficult words and From earlier unless automatic recap injection applies normally inside the generated session.

+Review difficult words, From earlier, and automatic recap injection must all resolve word eligibility using the current Welsh style rules.

 If all currently difficult words belong only to dialect variants that no longer match the active Welsh style, fall back to normal progression recommendations instead of continuing to suggest irrelevant review.